Isle of Skye, Scotland

 The Isle of Skye is a small island, so it doesn’t have a ton of accommodation options.
-During the summer high season, hotels and B&B’s can all be sold out.
-Skye is one travel destination where it’s very important to book your accommodation months in advance!
+During the summer high season, accommodation can be sold out.
+So book well in advance!
+If you’re wondering where to stay on the Isle of Skye, here are my recommendations:

 Here is a good list of official campsites on the Isle of Skye.
 Wild camping is allowed, as long as you follow Scotland’s Outdoor Access Code.
 There are a few “bothys” too — wilderness cabins free for hikers to use.